All different Minecraft biomes in 1.20

 - Dripstone caves contain a huge amount of dripstone blocks and pointed dripstone.

 - Deep Dark caves contain sculk blocks and other sculk materials.
 This is the only biome where you can find ancient cities.

 - Lush caves are found under Azalea trees and they are famous for outstanding flora and fauna.
 You can find axolotls in these caves.

-Well, this was everything to know about the fifteen major Minecraft biomes and their outstanding variants.
-For more content on the hit sandbox game, you can check out the best Minecraft XP farms, best texture packs and shaders, and how to beat Minecraft.
+Well, that was everything you need to know about every major Minecraft biome and the corresponding variants.
+For more content on the hit sandbox game, you can check out: